akainth015/akainth.me/content/_index_/experience.md

         <h2>Software Development Engineer Intern</h2>
     </div>

-I am currently working at AWS on the CloudWatch RUM (Real-User Monitoring) team.
+In the summer of 2023, I was an intern on the Real User Monitoring under the AWS CloudWatch org.
+While there I experimented with supporting OpenTelemetry instrumentations and expanding into support for mobile devices.
 </section>

 ### 2021